13pixlar/gravity-forms-sticky-form/readme.txt

 #### Sticky Form
 Sticky Form is a WordPress plugin for <a href="http://www.gravityforms.com/" target="_blank">Gravity Forms</a> that enables forms to be "sticky".
 A sticky form stays populated with the users submitted data.
 The data is retrieved from the actual entry.
 This makes the same entries editable from both back- and front end.

-The stycky form is persistent so that when the user returns, all previous data is pre populated with his/hers previous submission.
+The sticky form is persistent so that when the user returns, all previous data is pre populated with his/hers previous submission.

+**Note:** There is a bug in the Gravity Forms API that prevents Sticky Form from working correctly.
+Mor information and fix, please see the <a href="https://wordpress.org/plugins/gravity-forms-sticky-form/faq/">FAQ section</a>.

 #### Persistent Gravity Forms
 Gravity Forms persistens, or stickyness, is usefull if you have a form that acts as a user profile, company profile or in other similar situations where the data needs to be persistant every time a user visits that form.